planeworld/libnoise2d/Readme.md

 libnoise2d
 ==========
-2d adaption of libnoise by Jason Bevins, a C++ library that is used to generate coherent noise.
+2D adaption and extension of libnoise by Jason Bevins, a C++ library that is used to generate coherent noise.
+Main modifications include:
+* Move from 3D to 2D to reduce number of calculations
+* Correct calculation of maximum amplitudes
+    * Given octaves and lacunarity, most generator modules can be forumlated as a geometric series
+    * Normalisation to [-1, 1]
+* Add temporary setting of octaves to allow for correct subsampling without aliasing
+* Add posibility to switch between value and gradient noise

 Installation
 ------------